rostikrode/108-leonard-website/README.md

 ## TODO:

-* CarouselPage.js - pass all props instead of selectively and update Carousel.js to match
 * make dev site link (cloudfront for dynamic react?)
 * some indication or a way to proceeed to next page after last slide of current page (NavLink)
   * ASK: which section goes to which page - only slideshow pages to slideshow pages or in order?